MicrosoftDocs/win32/desktop-src/ipc/about-mailslots.md

 ---
-Description: 'A mailslot is a pseudofile that resides in memory, and you use standard file functions to access it.' ms.assetid: '9a68905d-c235-4c72-bc71-1cccdf5cdadc'
+Description: A mailslot is a pseudofile that resides in memory, and you use standard file functions to access it. ms.assetid: 9a68905d-c235-4c72-bc71-1cccdf5cdadc
 title: About Mailslots
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # About Mailslots